University of Pittsburgh: University of Pittsburgh Medical Center

 The University of Pittsburgh Medical Center (UPMC) is consistently ranked in U.S. News & World Report's "Honor Roll" of America's top hospitals and consists of the following hospitals and facilities in the Pittsburgh neighborhood of Oakland, many of which have shared uses with various University departments: UPMC Presbyterian Hospital, UPMC Montefiore Hospital, Magee-Women's Hospital of UPMC, Western Psychiatric Institute and Clinic in Thomas Detre Hall, Eye and Ear Institute, Forbes Tower (home to the School of Health and Rehabilitation Sciences), Iroquois Building, Kaufman Medical Building, Medical Arts Building, 230 McKee Place, and UPMC University Center.
 UPMC academic hospitals and facilities elsewhere in Pittsburgh include the UPMC Children's Hospital of Pittsburgh campus in the Lawrenceville neighborhood, the UPMC Sports Performance Complex on the South Side, and the UPMC Shadyside and the University of Pittsburgh Cancer Institute in the Hillman Cancer Center (both located in the Shadyside neighborhood adjacent to Oakland).

 Regional campuses

-Regional campuses offer master's, bachelor's, and associate degrees at four locations in Western Pennsylvania.
-They also allow students to take preliminary courses and relocate to other regional campuses or the Oakland campus to complete their degrees.
+Regional campuses allow students to take preliminary courses and relocate to other regional campuses or the Oakland campus to complete their degrees.
 They offer several degrees and certificates: